wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

 1. Resolve the missing reference to `DevCamp.WebApp.Models`.

 1. Click `Save` -> `Build` and `F5` to start debugging.
 Now when you add a new incident via the `Report outage` link, you should recieve an email.
 Go to [outlook.office365.com/owa/](https://outlook.office365.com/owa/) to see it.
-Use the credentials you used to create your Azure subscribtion.
+Use the credentials you used to create your Azure subscription.

     ![image](./media/2017-21-06_12_48_00.png)